MiguelAMarcelino/MiguelAMarcelino/README.md

 ### About Me

-- 💼 Been working as a Software Engineer for 2 years.
+- 💼 Been working as a Software Engineer for almost 3 years.
 - 🎓 I hold a Bachelor's and a Master's degree in Computer Science and Engineering.
 - 🔭 Currently helping to build a website for a 3d-printing business.
 - 🌱 Recently started exploring Kotlin and Go.
 Also had a go with React.